saeyslab/spotless-benchmark/README.md

 ## Running selected parts of the pipeline
 It is also possible to only run a subworkflow instead of the whole pipeline.

-### Generating synthvisium data
+### Generating synthspot data
 See __*generate_and_run*: generating and benchmarking your own synthetic datasets__.

-Briefly, running the following code will save an rds file to `params.outdir.synvis`:
+Briefly, running the following code will save an rds file to `params.outdir.synthspot`:
 ```
-nextflow run subworkflows/data_generation/generate_data.nf -profile <profile_name> -params-file conf/synthvisium.yaml
+nextflow run subworkflows/data_generation/generate_data.nf -profile <profile_name> -params-file conf/synthspot.yaml
 ```

-#### Synthvisium object structure
+#### Synthspot object structure
-The output of synthvisium is a named list of matrices and lists.
+The output of synthspot is a named list of matrices and lists.
 There are three necessary components:
 1) **counts**: a gene $\times$ spot count matrix (preferably raw counts)
 2) **relative_spot_composition**: a spot $\times$ cell types relative proportion matrix